samuelfullerthomas/instamanager/README.md

 # instamanager

-A very specific app for a use case.
+This app uses Firebase, instafeed.js, and webhooks to create a Instagram feed manager